h15200/notes/dataStructures.md

             if par_a == par_b:
                 # already combined, do nothing
                 continue
+                # at this point, it also tells us this is not a tree since there's a cycle
             if rank[par_a] >= rank[par_b]:
                 parent[par_b] = par_a
                 rank[par_a] += rank[par_b]